pacific-hake/hake-assessment/README.md

 For details on the `hake::render()` function, see [NEWS.md](https://github.com/pacific-hake/hake-assessment/blob/package-dev/NEWS.md).

-## Debugging a figure or table, or any other Rmarkdown code
+## Debugging chunks of code and Rmarkdown text

-Run `gotest()` to enter a customized debug directory and then `goback()` to go back to the directory you were in.
+Run `gotest()` to enter a customized debug directory, paste the code in and run `render()`.
+When done, run `goback()` to go back to the directory you were in originally.
 This works for beamer presentations as well.

 **Details:**
 * If you haven't already done so in your current R session, run